horovod/horovod/docs/running.md

 ### Hangs due to SSH issues

-`mpirun` requires the host where it is executed to be able to SSH to all other hosts without any prompts.
+The host where `mpirun` is executed must be able to SSH to all other hosts without any prompts.

 If `mpirun` hangs without any output, verify that you can ssh to every other server without entering a password or answering questions like this: